Laternelaufen: Origin

 It is not obvious why the stories concerning St. Martin led to the custom of Laternelaufen.
 Like the tradition of the Advent wreath, Laternelaufen may symbolise the act of 'bringing light into the world'.
 It is also possible that one tradition got conflated with another, or that the lanterns are remnants of a custom arising from the lessening of daylight in autumn and winter.
 Festivals of light (a category into which Laternelaufen could be classified) are celebrated in many cultures and traditions around the world (e.g., Chanukka, Saint Lucy's Day, Diwali, and Loi Krathong).

 Organization

 A contemporary Laternelaufen is usually organized by parents, kindergartens and schools, parishes, or even political parties.
 The way often leads through forests (if any are available in the neighbourhood), because there the presence of streetlights is reduced so that the lanterns are the only source of light.
 The procession is accompanied by parents, group leaders, and other adults.
 For official pageants, the organizers often hire somebody to play St. Martin, costumed as a Roman soldier in uniform wearing a long red cape or cloak, often riding on a horse in front of the children on foot.

-Comparison to Halloween

-Laternelaufen and Halloween cannot be compared although their celebration dates are close to each other (31 October and 11 November).
-Their origin is different; Halloween is a Celtic tradition dating to pre-Christian times emphasizing the thin wall separating earthly life and the otherworld.
-Laternelaufen does not contain masquerades, trick-or-treating, scary activities, or most other features commonly associated with Halloween.